Student loans and grants in the United Kingdom: Repayment from overseas

+Since 2017, there has been no attempt at legal action against overseas borrowers who do not pay.
+The cost of legal action overseas may well be higher than the debt accrued by an individual.

 Private student loans

 Private loans are generally only sought in addition to government student loans, rather than in place of them (for example if their student loan does not cover accommodation costs).
 These loans are not guaranteed by a government agency and are made to students by banks or finance companies.
 Unlike Government loans the repayments do not vary based on future earnings, and the loan will not be written off after a certain period.

 Private student loan types

 Private student loans generally come in two types: school-channel and direct-to-consumer.

 School-channel loans offer borrowers lower interest rates but generally take longer to process.
 School-channel loans are "certified" by the school, which means the school signs off on the borrowing amount, and the funds are disbursed directly to the school.

 Direct-to-consumer private loans are not certified by the school; schools don't interact with a direct-to-consumer private loan at all.
 The student simply supplies enrolment verification to the lender, and the loan proceeds are disbursed directly to the student.
 Although direct-to-consumer loans generally carry higher interest rates than school-channel loans, they do allow families to get access to funds very quickly – in some cases, in a matter of days.